-The Company was amalgamated under the Business Corporations Act (Ontario) ("OBCA") on April 10, 2015, and is the successor to Canadian Railway News Company, which commenced operations in 1883 and was incorporated as Cara Operations Limited in 1961.
+The Company was amalgamated under the Business Corporations Act (Ontario) ("OBCA") on January 1, 2018, and is the successor to Canadian Railway News Company, which commenced operations in 1883 and was incorporated as Cara Operations Limited in 1961.
 On May 11, 2018, the Company changed its name from Cara Operations Limited to Recipe Unlimited Corporation.
 The Company's head and registered office is located at 199 Four Valley Drive, Vaughan, Ontario, L4K 0B8, Canada.
 The Company holds its interest in certain restaurants, intellectual property and other assets through directly and indirectly owned companies.
-The only subsidiaries of the Company which exceed 10% of the consolidated assets or consolidated revenues of the Company are St-Hubert, a corporation existing under the laws of Ontario ("The Keg").
+The only subsidiaries of the Company which exceed 10% of the consolidated assets or consolidated revenues of the Company are St-Hubert, a corporation existing under the laws of Quebec and Keg Restaurants Ltd., a corporation existing under the laws of Ontario ("The Keg").
+The Company owns 100% of the votes attached to all voting securities of St-Hubert and The Keg.